 Suspensions are recorded on the student's permanent record (official transcript).
 Students suspended from the University are required to immediately return all University property, including, but not limited to, their student identification cards, room keys and other University property.
 Suspended students will also be barred from the campus for the duration of their suspension.
-Exceptions may be granted to this prohibition by the Associate Vice President of Student Affairs & Dean of Students, if it is determined that the barred student must enter University property for the purpose of conducting official business.
-If a student returns to the campus without permission during the period of suspension, their eligibility to be readmitted to Howard University is jeopardized and such persons may also be charged with unlawful entry and, thereby, made subject to arrest.
+Exceptions may be granted to this prohibition by the Associate Vice President for Student Affairs, if it is determined that the barred student must enter University property for the purpose of conducting official business.
+If a student returns to the campus without permission during the period of suspension, their eligibility to be re-admitted to Howard University is jeopardized and such persons may also be charged with unlawful entry and, thereby, made subject to arrest.